astronomer/airflow-guides/guides/airflow-sagemaker.md

 ## Overview

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a comprehensive AWS machine learning (ML) service that is frequently used by data scientists to develop and deploy ML models at scale.
-By nature, working with ML models in production requires automation and orchestration for repeated model training, testing, evaluation, and likely integration with other services to acquire and prepare the data.
-Airflow is the perfect orchestrator to pair with SageMaker to make all this happen smoothly.
-With Airflow, you can orchestrate each step of your SageMaker pipeline as well as easily integrate with any other services to get and clean your data and store and publish results.
+By nature, working with ML models in production requires automation and orchestration for repeated model training, testing, evaluation, and likely integration with other services to acquire and prepare data.

+Airflow is the perfect orchestrator to pair with SageMaker.
+With Airflow, you can easily orchestrate each step of your SageMaker pipeline, integrate with services that clean your data, and store and publish your results using only Python code.

 In this guide, we'll review the SageMaker modules available as part of the [AWS Airflow provider](https://registry.astronomer.io/providers/amazon).
 We'll also provide two example implementations for using SageMaker with Airflow: one for using Airflow to get inferences from an existing SageMaker model, and one for using Airflow to orchestrate a full ML pipeline including creating, training, and testing a new SageMaker model.

-> Note: all code in this guide can be found in [this GitHub repo](https://github.com/astronomer/airflow-sagemaker-tutorial).
+> Note: All of the code in this guide can be found in [this GitHub repo](https://github.com/astronomer/airflow-sagemaker-tutorial).

 ## SageMaker Modules

-There are multiple SageMaker operators and sensors available within the [AWS provide](https://registry.astronomer.io/providers/amazon)r that cover a wide range of SageMaker features.
-All are built off of the [SageMakerBaseOperator](https://registry.astronomer.io/providers/amazon/modules/sagemakerbaseoperator), which uses the SageMaker API under the hood.
-If you're new to working with SageMaker, it can be helpful to review the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Operations_Amazon_SageMaker_Service.html) when developing the configuration for any of the available operators and sensors.
+There are multiple SageMaker operators and sensors available within the [AWS provider](https://registry.astronomer.io/providers/amazon) that cover a wide range of SageMaker features.
+All of these are built off of the [SageMakerBaseOperator](https://registry.astronomer.io/providers/amazon/modules/sagemakerbaseoperator), which uses the SageMaker API under the hood.
+If you're new to working with SageMaker, it can be helpful to review the [API documentation](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_Operations_Amazon_SageMaker_Service.html) when configuring any of the available operators and sensors.

 In general, each operator will initiate a particular SageMaker job and each sensor will wait for a particular job to complete.
 Specifically: